martysohio/pymetis/README.md

 # pymetis

-Python web site monitor using InfluxDB + Grafana dashboards
+Python web site monitor using InfluxDB + Grafana dashboards.
+This project is a base to work from to develop your own monitoring dependent on your needs.

+## Requirements

+Docker, and you can test locally with the proper Python environment, check the requirement.txt.
+Requires Python 3.7+

 ## How to use